-When I was little, one of my older relatives on my mother’s side was always a little subdued at our annual holiday gathering.
-She’d laugh along at jokes, smile when the children tore into their presents, and bring her famous pumpkin roll for the dessert table, but she rarely started any conversations and often seemed to be going through the motions more than genuinely enjoying herself.
-It wasn’t until I was somewhere around 10 years old that I asked my mother about it and found out that this relative had suffered a late-term miscarriage on Christmas Day a couple of decades previously.
+One of my older relatives on my mother’s side was always a little subdued at our annual holiday gathering when I was little.
+She’d laugh along at jokes, smile when the children tore into their presents, and bring her famous pumpkin roll for the dessert table.
+Still, she rarely started any conversations and often seemed to be going through the motions more than genuinely enjoying herself.
+It wasn’t until around 10 years old that I asked my mother about it and found out that this relative had suffered a late-term miscarriage on Christmas Day a couple of decades previously.

-Because I was young then, this explanation sort of made sense to me, but to be honest I found it a little difficult to understand why a baby that this relative had never known and who died more than 20 years ago was still causing her so much pain every year.
+Because I was young then, this explanation sort of made sense to me, but to be honest, I found it a little challenging to understand why a baby that this relative had never known and who died more than 20 years ago was still causing her so much pain every year.

 Now that I’m older and have had more loss in my own life, it’s not mysterious to me at all; grief can soften over time, but it usually doesn’t just go away completely, especially when you add the holidays into the mix, a time when advertising, tv programming, and sometimes family members themselves all put increased pressure on you to manufacture extra happiness.

 The older you get, the more likely it is that your holidays will be tinged with grief and loss in some ways.
-This might be a temporary loss that you eventually move past, like a suddenly lost job or the end of a relationship you cared about, or it might be a permanent loss, like the death of someone you held dear.
+This might be a temporary loss that you eventually move past, like suddenly losing a job or ending a relationship you cared about, or it might be a permanent loss, like the death of someone you held dear.
 Either way, though, you should make every effort to take it easy on yourself if you’re grieving this holiday season by allowing yourself to do the following things.

 Feel free to sit out any activities that you’re not up for.

-You may feel pressured to throw yourself into all the activities you’d normally do over the holidays, for a variety of reasons.
-You may think that a sense of normalcy will help you feel better, or that other loved ones will be disappointed if you don’t participate in usual traditions.
-However, there is no holiday cheer police that’s going to come get you if you decide you’re just not up to attending the annual gathering at grandma’s house this year.
+You may feel pressured to throw yourself into all the activities you’d normally do over the holidays for a variety of reasons.
+You may think that a sense of normalcy will help you feel better or that other loved ones will be disappointed if you don’t participate in usual traditions.
+However, no holiday cheer police are going to come to get you if you decide you’re just not up to attending the annual gathering at grandma’s house this year.
 Loved ones might miss you and be disappointed, but they’re not going to be upset with you for feeling normal human grief.
-And forcing yourself into a setting you’re not ready for yet won’t help the grieving process.
+And forcing yourself into a setting, you’re not ready for yet won’t help the grieving process.
 Healing takes time.

 Avoid the temptation to apologize or make excuses.

-If you do need to sit out from some activities this year, you’re going to be tempted to either make up fake excuses for why you’re doing so or apologize profusely for doing so.
+Suppose you do need to sit out from some activities this year.
+In that case, you’re going to be tempted to either make up fake excuses for why you’re doing so or apologize profusely for doing so.
 Try to resist this temptation.
-If you lie or fall over yourself apologizing, you’re sending yourself the message that there’s something wrong with what you’re doing, maybe even that there’s something shameful about it.
+Suppose you lie or fall over yourself, apologizing.
+In that case, you’re sending yourself the message that there’s something wrong with what you’re doing, maybe even that there’s something shameful about it.
 There’s not.
 It’s perfectly acceptable for you to need time to grieve and to want to do so on your own terms.
-I’m not saying you shouldn’t be polite about it, but it’s absolutely fine to just say something like, “I appreciate the invitation, but I don’t think I’m going to be able to make it this year.
-I’m still trying to work through my grief and I don’t think that attending this year would be good for me.”
+I’m not saying you shouldn’t be polite about it.
+Still, it’s absolutely fine to just say something like, “I appreciate the invitation, but I don’t think I’m going to be able to make it this year.
+I’m still trying to work through my grief, and I don’t think that attending this year would be good for me.”
 Anyone who really loves you will respect that.

 “Focus on what you can control.”

-This advice from Psychology Today’s Amy Morin means limiting your participation in things you can’t control and looking for ways to increase what you can control during your grieving process.
-For example, if you’re out shopping, you can’t control that holiday decorations emphasizing joy, peace, and family are everywhere, probably increasing your pain.
+This advice from Psychology Today’s Amy Morin means limiting your participation in things you can’t control and looking for ways to increase what you can manage during your grieving process.
+For example, suppose you’re out shopping.
+In that case, you can’t control those holiday decorations emphasizing joy, peace, and family are everywhere, probably increasing your pain.
 But you can control whether you go holiday shopping at all.
-You can do your shopping online, or ask a supportive friend to pick up some things for you if you know they’ll already be out doing their own shopping.
+You can do your shopping online or ask a supportive friend to pick up some things for you if you know they’ll already be out doing their own shopping.

 Change a tradition or start a new one.